bodrick/awesome/TOPICS.md

 *   [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!
 *   [JanDeDobbeleer/oh-my-posh2](https://github.com/JanDeDobbeleer/oh-my-posh2) - A prompt theming engine for Powershell
 *   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
-*   [typescript-eslint/typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) - :sparkles: Monorepo for all the tooling which enables ESLint to support TypeScript
 *   [EvotecIT/PSTeams](https://github.com/EvotecIT/PSTeams) - PSTeams is a PowerShell Module working on Windows / Linux and Mac.
 It allows sending notifications to Microsoft Teams via WebHook Notifications.
 It's pretty flexible and provides a bunch of options.
 Initially, it only supported one sort of Team Cards but since version 2.X.X it supports Adaptive Cards, Hero Cards, List Cards, and Thumbnail Cards.
 All those new cards have their own cmdlets and the old version of creating Teams Cards stays as-is for compatibility reasons.
 *   [EvotecIT/PSEventViewer](https://github.com/EvotecIT/PSEventViewer) - PSEventViewer (Get-Events) is really useful PowerShell wrapper around Get-WinEvent.
 One of the features you may be interested in is a simple way of getting “hidden” events data
 *   [EvotecIT/PSWinReporting](https://github.com/EvotecIT/PSWinReporting) - This PowerShell Module has multiple functionalities, but one of the signature features of this module is the ability to parse Security logs on Domain Controllers providing easy to use access to AD Events.